 Close to two-thirds of all global deaths are due to NCDs, primarily cancer, cardiovascular disease, chronic respiratory disease, and diabetes.

-According to the 2015 National Health and Morbidity Survey (NHMS), the majority of the Malaysian population, at least two thirds, have at least one of three non-communicable diseases (NCDs), namely diabetes, hypertension or hypercholesterolaemia (high cholesterol levels).
-Most have comobidities.
+According to the 2019 National Health and Morbidity Survey, two thirds of the Malaysian population, have a least one of three non-communicable diseases (NCDs), namely diabetes, hypertension or hypercholesterolaemia (high cholesterol levels).
 More than a quarter have at least two NCDs and almost 10 percent have all three.

 At the Galen Centre, we look at three: diabetes, cancer & hypertension.